-You can also use filtering programs to filter what your child has access to on his or her device.
+You can also use filtering programs to filter what your child has access to on their device.

-This option is great for parents who want to exercise some level of control but want their children to feel like they have privacy.
+This option is excellent for parents who want to exercise some level of control but want their children to feel like they have privacy.

 But filtering programs work best for young children and pre-teens.

-During the teenage years, you will likely experience some pushback as your child wants to access the latest social media site.
+You will likely experience some pushback during your teenage years as your child wants to access the latest social media site.

-Internet safety is important for everyone, but it’s crucial for young children who have yet to be exposed to the dangers of the world.
+Internet safety is essential for everyone, but it’s crucial for young children who have yet to be exposed to the world’s dangers.